shahabdsh/InventoryManager/README.md

 $ npm start
 ```

-Build and run the .Net Core project using Rider or Visual Studio.
+Build and run the .Net Core project using the SDK or IDE of your choice.
 (Rider is used for this project's development.)

 ### Features